The Financial Services Expertise Series: This training article is for financial professionals.

 We all know and hear about how workforce generations communicate uniquely.
 It’s the difference between how we use Snapchat versus text messaging, versus Facebook, versus Twitter.
 We know that communication has evolved, but what we are seeing is uncertainty in how to respond to this new evolution.
 The answer is to open up and provide multiple forms of communication through your financial firm.
 Don’t do away with email, but do leverage Skype or Linkedin (or whatever tool is most relevant) for business messaging.

 If you are providing real-time insights and control, you have a better way to communicate.
 These communication tools help facilitate internal communications as well.
 Sage Intacct has built Salesforce Chatter into their platform allowing users to interact with each other, bridging the real-time gap between the front and the back of the house.
+This new Collaborate stores communication inside the transactions instead of losing it outside of the system of engagement.

 Staying knowledgeable about technology for your client’s industry is crucial.
 It is no longer enough just to know the accounting solution that’s going to meet the needs, because the proactive advice clients want is oriented around industry-specific need.

 You must leverage a best-of-breed cloud technology stack of solutions that complement the industry-specific services you are providing.
 Some are agnostic like the general ledger, expense management, and CRM; other solutions are more specific including an e-commerce client.
 Maybe your e-commerce client needs a front-end shopping cart or an e-commerce solution and inventory on the back end for order fulfillment and tracking.
-That information
+That key non-financial information

 should will flow through the general ledger.
 This fosters one single system of record with spokes.